 - It is based upon assessment data that the student generates.

 - It incorporates input from persons who are acquainted with the ministry of the student.

 With the student, you will want to look at improvement and growth over the time you work together.

-Good ministerial practice is harder to define but the Internship Committee and student should talk about areas of ministry: relationships with staff, leaders and parishioners; preaching and speaking; writing; organizing and administration; faith development of everyone involved; visitation; and understanding that we are each called by God to our own work.
+Good professional practices are harder to define but the Internship Committee and student should talk about areas of ministry: relationships with staff, leaders and parishioners; preaching and speaking; writing; organizing and administration; faith development of everyone involved; visitation; and understanding that we are each called by God to our own work.
 Over the course of the year, the student’s call to ordained and/or other forms of ministry will often become clearer to not only the student but to those who work with him/her.
-When you see this development in the student, affirm it.
+When this development in the student is observed, it should be affirmed.

 The written evaluation also needs to address: